Telecommuting and Remote Work Policy

 |Temporary Telecommuting and Remote Work Agreement COVID-19||For employees and managers to agree to a temporary telecommuting arrangement during the COVID-19 outbreak|

 - Carrying out the same work duties while working at their onsite location.

 - Being available at normal or agreed-upon work hours.

-- If telecommuting outside of California:
+- If telecommuting or working remotely outside of California:

 b.
 Notifying the Human Resources' Leave Manager to ensure appropriate workers’ compensation coverage is activated.

 c.
 Notifying Internal Audit and Tax Compliance to ensure appropriate payroll tax returns are being filed in the appropriate jurisdiction(s).

 - Determining whether telecommuting or remote work arrangements are appropriate for employees and the department, subject to the approval of the supervising Vice President or Dean.